percona/percona-toolkit/CONTRIBUTE.md

 git checkout -b PT-9999_functionality_name
 ```
 The first commit should also have the JIRA reference number as first characters in the commit message (so that JIRA can use the smart tags).

+## Changing shared code

+Percona Toolkit uses `lib` directory for library code.
+Once you change it you need to run the `update-modules` tool that will merge module code with the tools.
+Be careful and **do not modify** anything inside `This package is a copy without comments from the original.` comments.

 ## Running the update-modules tool